thebravoman/google-closure-compiler-presentation/gcc_presentation.md

 <a id="how-did-the-errors-disappear"></a>
 # How did the errors disappear

-Compared to our JS code that we are delivering most of the errors in our IS framework disappeared.
+Compared to JS code written by us that we are delivering in other platforms most of the errors in our IS framework disappeared with the use of GCC.

 The compiler allow for setting types.
-In the comments, as an additional meta we could set the types of the params and the compiler would check for them..
+In the comments, as an additional meta in the form of an annotation we could set the types of the params and the compiler would check for them.

 JavaScript is a dynamic language which is a great advantage, but could also be the source of a lot of challenges.
 With Google Closure Compiler we found the right balance.
 We develop in vanilla JS and set the types were we benefit from it.